-We’re now a few weeks in to 2019.
-Have you done your strategies yet?
+We’re now a few weeks in to 2020.
+Have you updated your marketing plan yet?
 If not, now is the perfect time for planning your marketing strategy this year.

 Before reading today’s blog, pull out some paper and jot down the ideas that pop into your head.
 You may remember something that you want to plan on, and I don’t want you to forget any of it.